-Darktrace Limited (Darktrace) is committed to protecting and respecting your privacy.
-Darktrace collects, uses and keeps information in compliance with the UK Data Protection Act 1998, the Privacy and Electronic Communications (EC Directive) Regulations 2003, from 25 May 2018 the General Data Protection Regulation (Regulation (EU) 2016/679) (the Act) and all relevant regulations.
-For the purpose of the Act, the data controller is Darktrace Limited.
+Darktrace Limited (“Darktrace”) is committed to protecting and respecting your privacy.
+Darktrace collects, uses and keeps information in compliance with the UK Data Protection Act 2018, the Privacy and Electronic Communications (EC Directive) Regulations 2003, the General Data Protection Regulation (Regulation (EU) 2016/679) (“GDPR”), the California Consumer Privacy Act (“CCPA”) and all relevant regulations.

 Information Darktrace may collect from you